ignasrum/zeno-backend/README.md

 # zeno-backend
-Kotlin backend for the Zeno ereader app
+Kotlin backend for the Zeno eReader app